 Harmony is a powerful blockchain that is EVM comptible with sharding and staking features.
-For details about Harmony you can read more here.
-Developing on Harmony should feel very familiar for Ethereum developers, as we inherit almost all the tools and techniques like truffle, waffle, solidity, remix, wallets, etc.
+Developing on Harmony should feel very familiar for Ethereum developers, as we inherit almost all the tools and techniques like truffle, waffle, solidity, remix, wallets, etc. For details about building on Harmony you can read more here.

 The simplest way to interact with Harmony blockchain is via JSON RPCs.